17Xihe/PixelCharacterEngine/analysis/identity_preservation.md

 # Identity Preservation

-The pixel character must preserve the person's identity.
+Preserve the person's recognizable characteristics.

-Priority order:
+Identity should NOT mean realistic reproduction.

+Keep:

-1. Facial identity
+1. Hairstyle silhouette

-2. Hairstyle identity
+2. Eye personality

-3. Signature accessories
+3. Expression

 4. Clothing identity

-5. Pixel style
+5. Signature accessories

-Do not redesign the person.

-Convert the person into pixel style, not create a new character.
+Allow:

+- chibi face redesign
+- cute proportion adjustment
+- simplified facial structure

+Goal:

+The viewer should recognize:

+"this is the same person"

+but the character should still look like:

+"a cute RPG character."